WordsOut poems

 of Michael’s career

-He has always
+he has always

-retained a strong connection with beer
+retained a strong connection

-And when to the
+and when to the

-great metropolis he came with his lovely wee bride
+with his lovely wee bride

-It must be said
+it must be said

 that pride in

-And no member of
+and no member of

 clergy could resist the charms

-Of a staff meeting
+of a staff meeting

 in the Foresters’ Arms

-For he has been a
+for he has been a

 deputy church warden here since nineteen hundred and seventy three

-Or at least so it
+or at least so it

 seems to me

-And several members
+and several members

 of the PCC

-(Although there was
+(although there was

-a brief period of backsliding which few people names
+a brief period of backsliding

 when they sneaked